voxpupuli/puppet-minecraft/README.md

   * `heap_size`: The maximum Java heap size for the Minecraft service in megabytes
   * `heap_start`: The initial Java heap size for the Minecraft service in megabytes`

+## Server configuration

+Full configuration of the Minecraft server is supported.
+Simply use the `minecraft::server_prop` type.

+    minecraft::server_prop { 'spawn-monsters':
+      value => 'true'
+    }

+Consult your favorite Minecraft resource for the full list of server properties.

 ## Managing players

 This module includes several Puppet defines to allow managing the